keras-team/keras-hub/README.md

 and fast.
 The library provides [Keras 3](https://keras.io/keras_3/) implementations of popular model architectures, paired with a collection of pretrained checkpoints available on [Kaggle Models](https://kaggle.com/models/).
-Models can be used for both training and inference, on any of the TensorFlow, Jax, and Torch backends.
+Models can be used with text, image, and audio data for generation, classification, and many other built in tasks.

 KerasHub is an extension of the core Keras API; KerasHub components are provided as `Layer` and `Model` implementations.
 If you are  familiar with Keras,